Probabilistic Soundness Guarantees in LLM Reasoning Chains: Introduction

 \section{Introduction}

-Large Language Models (LLMs) frequently generate chain-of-thought reasoning processes alongside their final outputs, yet these often contain errors~\citep{huang2025survey,lyu-etal-2024-towards}.
-This critically compromises the trustworthiness and reliability of LLM-generated content, consequently diminishing user confidence and impeding the broader adoption of LLMs in high-stakes applications~\citep{agarwal2024faithfulness,chen2023quantifying}.
+Large Language Models (LLMs) are taking on increasingly sophisticated reasoning tasks in critical fields like medicine and scientific discovery.
+Yet, a fundamental challenge persists: the chain-of-thought processes that lead to their outputs are frequently flawed with errors~\citep{huang2025survey,lyu-etal-2024-towards}.
+This critically compromises the reliability of LLM-generated content, diminishing user confidence and impeding the broader adoption of LLMs in high-stakes applications~\citep{agarwal2024faithfulness,chen2023quantifying}.

 As illustrated in \cref{fig:unsound}, one type of error is an \textit{ungrounded step}---a step that is incorrect with respect to the given context.
 For example, the model might incorrectly copy a 2/5 in the context to be 3/5.
-Another common error is an \textit{invalid derivation}, such as a logical misstep or miscalculation---for example, deriving $5x=9x-20$ from $x/(3x-7)=3/5$~\citep{lee2025evaluatingstepbystepreasoningtraces}.
+Another common error is an \textit{invalid derivation}---for example, deriving $5x=9x-20$ from $x/(3x-7)=3/5$---which is a logical misstep or miscalculation~\citep{lee2025evaluatingstepbystepreasoningtraces}.
 A third type of error involves \textit{error propagation}: even if the logic is valid, an incorrect starting assumption can lead to a wrong conclusion.
 For instance, using the incorrect claim $5x=9x-20$ to derive $x=5$ is logically valid but the derived claim is incorrect due to the initial error~\citep{tyagi-etal-2024-step}.

 Current error detection methods typically aim to identify all errors at once.
 For example, LLM judges are prompted to evaluate the entire chain and assess each step for correctness~\citep{tyagi-etal-2024-step,he2025largelanguagemodelsdetect}.
 Similarly, Process Reward Models (PRMs) are language models trained with step-level classification heads on this same objective~\citep{lightman2023letsverifystepstep}.